aarbouin/Antibot/README.md

 The `<verification-token>` and `<signing-secret>` info are available from your Slack app `Basic Information` screen.
 The `<bot-user-access-token>` info is available from you Slack app `OAuth & Permissions` screen.

+You also need an available mongo database running somewhere.

 To start the dev environment, go to the `k8s` project directory and launch `./test/run.py`.
 This will run a docker with all python dependancies installed and all your antibot repositories mounted.